stalkers16/browser-prototype/README.md

 To make a first connection with any site, user must input domain name and extension (e.g. sitename.com), but all necessary prefixes, like "https://" will be added automatically.
-If connection is sucessful, the html-code of page will be displayed and saved in the "cashe memory", so next time you can call for page providing just this name.
+If connection is sucessful, the from html-code text of page will be extracted, displayed, and saved in the "cashe memory", so next time you can call for page providing just this name.
 So, input, e.g.: sitename will open a page sitename.com.
 NB!
 If you are not very familiar with use of command line, just replace